banner

 Alternatives to the open-source intelligence framework "osintframework"

 osintframework is a web-based tool designed to help collect and process open-source intelligence (OSINT) across various fields and topics.
 It organizes resources in a hierarchical manner, providing researchers, investigators, and security professionals with a structured directory of OSINT tools and resources.
-The framework categorizes resources and tools into different themes, such as social media, domain names, IP addresses, personnel searches, etc., to assist in collecting publicly available information.
+The framework categorizes resources and tools into different themes, such as social media, domain names, IP addresses, personnel searches, etc., to assist in gathering publicly available information.

 The framework does not directly host tools but serves as a directory linking to various online resources, tools, and websites that can be used for OSINT purposes.
 It is a valuable resource for those conducting investigations, cybersecurity analysis, background checks, and anyone interested in collecting information from public sources.